SC5/sc5-styleguide/DEVELOPMENT.md

 ## How to release

 1. Check that all the needed pull requests are merged
-1. Make sure that your clone fetched all the tags which exist in the SC5 repo
+1. Make sure that your clone fetched all the tags which exist in the SC5 repository
 1. Rebase your `master` branch against SC5
 1. Create `release/x.y.z` branch from `master`  with the number of upcoming version and switch to it
 1. Increment the package number in `package.json`